o2r-project/erc-spec/docs/spec/index.md

 The base directory SHOULD contain a runnable image, e.g. a "binary", of the original analysis environment that can be used to re-run the packaged analysis using a suitable software.

-The image file may be compressed.
+The image file MAY be compressed.
-It SHOULD be named `image` with an appropriate extension, such as `.tar` or `.bin`, and have an appropriate mime type, e.g. `application/vnd.oci.image.layer.tar+gzip`.
+It SHOULD be named `image` with an appropriate extension, such as `.tar`, `tar.gz` or `.bin`, and have an appropriate mime type, e.g. `application/vnd.oci.image.layer.tar+gzip`.

+The name of the image file MUST be given in the ERC configuration file under the node `image` under the root-level node `execution`.

 The output of the image execution can be shown to the user to convey detailed information on progress or errors.